CycloneDX/cyclonedx-python/CONTRIBUTING.md

 ## Code style

-THis project loves latest python features.
+This project loves latest python features.
+This project loves sorted imports.
 This project uses [PEP8] Style Guide for Python Code.
-This project loves sorted imports.

 Get it all applied via: